-Hoya macrophylla is a succulent plant whose porcelain-like foliage is a beautiful add-on to your home decor, but you need to put a little effort into maintenance.
+Rare succulent Hoya macrophylla is a tropical plant with shiny foliage and flowers serving as an add-on to your home decor, but you need to put a little effort into maintenance.

 Table of Contents Show